DieterVanmoortel/fieldcheck/README.md

 You can use the validators of fieldcheck module, which will be added in time.. or you can write your own validators.

+If you want your form to be validated AGAIN before submission, give the submit button a 'validate-submission' class.

 ###How to write your own validators? => Hook_fieldcheck

 Use your validators as keys in the array of fieldchecks.